nickbabcock/Farmhash.Sharp/README.md

 of benchmark across various runtimes and hashing algorithms and none can compare to the all around performance of Farmhash.Sharp.

+Farmhash.Sharp is built against NET Standard 1.0 so can be ran on any of the following:

+- Full .NET Framework
+- Mono
+- .NET Core

 [Documentation](https://nickbabcock.github.io/Farmhash.Sharp)

 [Google's Farmhash]: https://github.com/google/farmhash